jason13official/LifeSeries-Addon-Support/README.md

 <details open>
 <summary>/boogeyman</summary>

-*This command is only available when playing Last Life or Limited Life.*
+*This command is only available when the boogeyman has been enabled in the config.*
 - `/boogeyman list` - Shows you the list of all the Boogeymen.
 - `/boogeyman clear` - Removes all Boogeymen.
 - `/boogeyman add <player>` - Makes `<player>` the Boogeyman if they aren't one already.